 - Evaluation of the impact of learning on nursing practice.

-- Documented proof of completion of learning activities (if requested)
+- Documented proof of completion of learning activities (if requested).

 For Audit submissions that do not meet the approval criteria, reasons are included in the decision letter.
 The LPN will then have the opportunity to resubmit their Audit.